PLP-MERN-Stack-Development/week-1-mongodb-fundamentals-assignment-Captain-Carl-Larc/Week1-Assignment.md

 - Install MongoDB on your local machine OR set up a free MongoDB Atlas cluster
 - Create a new database called `plp_bookstore`
-- Create a collection called `books`

-### Task 2: Basic CRUD Operations
-- Use the provided `insert_books.js` script to insert at least 10 book documents into your collection
+- Create a collection called `books` cript to insert at least 10 book documents into your collection
 - Each book should have the following fields:
   - `title` (string)
   - `author` (string)